Wholesale ChannelOperator playbook

 The Faire + POS integration closes one seam: the data-entry step of getting Faire product data into your inventory system after placing an order.
 Everything that happens after the order goes out is still manually managed.

 For direct suppliers (the 60–80% of purchasing volume outside Faire), this problem is larger.
-A supplier reply arriving by email, WhatsApp, or EDI contains confirmations, price changes, partial shipments, substitutions, ETA updates, invoice IDs, and payment terms — all of which should update the open purchase order automatically.
+A supplier reply arriving by email, WhatsApp, or EDI contains confirmations, price changes, partial shipments, substitutions, ETA updates, invoice IDs, and payment terms — all of which should update the open purchase order as a structured change.
 Without a closed-loop procurement platform, that information lands in an inbox and waits for a human to retype it.
 Layer 1 AI reads that reply and applies the changes to the live order without the operator in the middle.

 Receiving and inventory reconciliation.
 When a Faire order arrives, the physical receiving check — what was ordered, what actually showed up, what's missing or damaged — happens in your stockroom, not in Faire.
 The POS product sync imports catalog data; it does not close the receiving loop.
 Inventory should update to reflect exactly what was received, with any discrepancy from the original order surfaced before the invoice is filed.
 That is a separate workflow Faire does not run.